Bedrock-OSS/bedrock-wiki/docs/commands/sphere-command.md

     pixelated
 />

-This creates 8 vertical vectors with equal central angles, effectively forming the "ribs" or rings of the sphere.
+This creates 8 vertical vectors with equal central angles, which form the "ribs" or rings of the sphere.

 <WikiImage
     src="/public/assets/images/commands/sphere-command/segment-3.1.png"